NHMDenmark/DaSSCo-Integration/Documentation/Data_field_descriptions/asset_subject.md

 **Description:**
 This is to define what the asset is a representation of

+**Values:**
-**Why do we have this field:**
+One of the following strings: folder, device target, specimen, label **Why do we have this field:**
 Because it tells us something important